 In 1938 the Santa Fe began an upgrading program on ten of the fourteen 4-8-4s.
 New 80-inch Boxpok driving wheels were applied, along with Timken roller bearings on all engine axles.
 The Elesco closed type feedwater heaters were replaced with Worthington 6-SA open type on the last four engines, which were out shopped at Albuquerque during 1941.
 No. 3751 was the next to last to be improved, leaving the shop on August 30.
 With steam pressure raised to 230 pounds, the maximum drawbar horsepower was 3,600 at 50 miles per hour, with 3,900 indicated horsepower at that speed.
 Increasing the size of the steam passages to and from the cylinders overcame part of the high back-pressure problem of the engine as built.
 A maximum speed of 90 miles per hour was permitted with the rebuilt engines, although documentation shows that No. 3751 exceeded 100 miles per hour several times.

-The larger 2900 class 4-8-4s built in 1943-1944 were assigned to the Scout and Grand Canyon Limited on September 23, 1945, when the end of the war permitted them to be spared from freight work.
-New passenger diesels started arriving in the fall of 1946, so 10 of the original 4-8-4s were shifted to freight service west out of Argentine yard, Kansas City, primarily to Waynoka, Oklahoma, and sometimes through to Clovis, New Mexico, a 637 mile district.
+The larger 2900 class 4-8-4s, built in 1943-1944, were assigned to the Scout and Grand Canyon Limited on September 23, 1945 when the end of the war permitted them to be spared from freight work.
+New passenger diesels started arriving in the fall of 1946, displacing the 10 original 4-8-4s to freight service West out of Argentine yard in Kansas City.
+They primarily ran to Waynoka, Oklahoma and sometimes through to Clovis, New Mexico, a 637 mile district.
 No. 3751 retained its status as a passenger engine and was assigned to the Arizona division on trains No. 23 and No. 24, the Oakland section of the Grand Canyon between Barstow and Bakersfield, over the Tehachapi Mountains.
 Height restrictions at the numerous tunnels on this route resulted in the extension smokestack being replaced with a lower deflector type.